guplem/pelusillas/rules/Physical Version/EN.md

 ### Draw
 - Take the top card from the deck and place it **face-up** in front of you.
-- **Bust Rule**: If you draw a card matching a value you already have face-up **AND** you have **3+ total face-up cards**, you BUST.
+- **Bust Rule**: If you have **3+ cards of the same value** face-up, you BUST.
 - When you bust, **all face-up cards go to the discard pile**.
+- **Note**: Having pairs (2 cards of the same value) is safe!

 ### Steal (Optional)
+- When you draw a card, check if any opponent has a face-up card matching the value you drew.
-- After your first 2 cards, you may steal from another player instead of drawing.
+- If so, you may choose to steal all matching cards from opponents.
-- Take one of their face-up cards and add it to your face-up area.
-- The same bust rules apply when stealing.
+- **Important**: Stealing may cause you to bust if you end up with 3+ of the same value!

 ### Stop
-- Say "Stop" to end your turn.
+- Say "Stop" to end your turn (only after drawing at least 3 cards).
 - Your face-up cards remain and will be banked at the start of your next turn.

 ---